 One Person Discount

 Where there is only one person in a property liable to pay council tax, you are eligible for a single person discount of 25%.
-Please note that persons under the age of 18 and dependents such as spouses over the age of 18 who are not eligible to work or receive benefits in the UK are also exempt from council tax.
+Please note that persons under the age of 18 and dependents such as spouses over the age of 18 who are not eligible to work or receive benefits in the UK may also exempt from council tax but you should check this with Sheffield City Council.
 Information on the discount can be found here.

 Living in Sheffield After Your Course Ends